So, you've recently introduced a cute little furball into your family….welcome to the good life!

 This litter features 100% natural and chemical-free granules, making it both safe and comfortable for a cute little kitty who's learning how to use the litter box like a big girl!
 The manufacturers pledge no dust and no tracking, and absorbs liquids fully without clumping to help keep your litter box cleaner and fresher-smelling.

 This one is on the pricier side, however, and a few owners seem to think this updated version doesn't work quite as well as an older recipe.

-- Cons: expensive; new recipe seems to be less effective than it used to be according to some reviewers
+- Expensive; new recipe seems to be less effective than it used to be according to some reviewers

 2. Purina Yesterday's News Paper Kitten Litter